khudgins/documentation/tutorials/wordpressdemo/add_services.rst

    Services Added

 Next, it's time to configure the services.
-Configuring services means telling enStratus what the relationship is, if any, between the services and what information should be passed to dynamically configure the service at run time.
+Configuring services means telling Enstratius what the relationship is, if any, between the services and what information should be passed to dynamically configure the service at run time.